NVIDIA/spark-rapids/docs/compatibility.md

 This configuration is enabled by default.
 To disable this operation on the GPU set [`spark.rapids.sql.castFloatToString.enabled`](additional-functionality/advanced_configs.md#sql.castFloatToString.enabled) to `false`.

-The `format_number` function also use ryu as the solution when formatting floating-point data types to strings, so results may differ from Spark in the same way.
+The `format_number` function also uses [ryu](https://github.com/ulfjack/ryu) as the solution when formatting floating-point data types to strings, so results may differ from Spark in the same way.
 To disable this on the GPU, set [`spark.rapids.sql.formatNumberFloat.enabled`](additional-functionality/advanced_configs.md#sql.formatNumberFloat.enabled) to `false`.